TaylorMade P790 Irons Review

 A well-struck 7-iron feels every bit as good as any iron I’ve hit.

 Let’s talk about sound (which influences feel).
 The TaylorMade P790 irons sound, well … powerful.
 That’s the best word I can use to describe the sound.
-When you actually hit the sweet spot (I don’t that often), the sound elicits feelings of “Holy bleep, that was launched!”
+When you actually hit the intelligent sweet spot (I don’t that often), the sound elicits feelings of “Holy bleep, that was launched!”

 A Sheep in Wolf’s Clothing